QODIO/scrollator/README.md

 Method             | Description
 ------------------ | -----------
-destroy            | This method is used to remove the instance of the plugin from the element box.
+destroy            | This method is used to remove the instance of the plugin from the element box. refresh            | Resize and reposition the scrollator. show               | Show the scrollator. hide               | Hide the scrollator.

 ###### Method usage